 • weight gain

 The clearest sign of menopause is the absence of a period of one year.
 Additionally, it is possible to diagnose menopause by testing hormone levels.
-If it’s been at least three months since a woman’s last period, a follicle-stimulating hormone (FSH) test may help in determining whether menopause has occurred.
+If it’s been at least three months since a woman’s last period, a follicle-stimulating hormone (FSH) test may help determine whether menopause has occurred.
 FSH levels rise steadily as a woman ages.
 The FSH test alone can’t be applied as evidence that a woman has entered premature menopause.
-An improved measure of menopause is to find out the amount of FSH, estrogen, progesterone, testosterone, and other hormones.
+An improved measure of menopause is determining the amount of FSH, estrogen, progesterone, testosterone, and other hormones.

 Menopause requires no medical treatment.
 Rather, treatments focus on relieving your symptoms and signs and preventing or managing chronic conditions that may occur with aging.

-Natural remedies are reported to be successful in managing some of the unpleasant symptoms of menopause.
-Not all women need estrogen and some women can’t take it because of adverse side effects.
-Many doctors don’t want to give hormones to women that are still having their periods, however erratically.
-Just a third of menopausal women in the US try HRT and of people who do, eventually half of them drop the treatment.
+Natural remedies for menopause are reported to manage some of the unpleasant symptoms of menopause successfully.
+Not all women need estrogen; some can’t take it because of adverse side effects.
+Many doctors don’t want to give hormones to women still having their periods, however erratically.
+Just a third of menopausal women in the US try HRT, and of people who do, eventually half of them drop the treatment.

-General dietary recommendations include raw foods, fruits, fresh vegetables, whole grains, seeds, nuts, and fresh vegetable juices.
+General dietary recommendations like home remedies for menopause include raw foods, fruits, fresh vegetables, whole grains, seeds, nuts, and fresh vegetable juices.
 Some foods are recommended because they contain phytoestrogens.
 Intake of dairy products and legumes should be decreased.
 Pork and lunch meats should be avoided.

-Herbs have been used to alleviate menopausal symptoms for centuries.
-Women who decide to take herbs for menopausal symptoms should find out as much as possible about herbs and work with a skilled practitioner (an herbalist, a traditional Chinese doctor, or a naturopathic doctor).
+Herbal remedy for menopause have been used to alleviate menopausal symptoms for centuries.
+Women who take herbs for menopausal symptoms should learn as much as possible about herbs and work with a skilled practitioner (an herbalist, a traditional Chinese doctor, or a naturopathic doctor).

 This list of herbs includes those who Ayurveda, TCM, & herbal practitioners recommend dealing with menopausal symptoms: